Skip to main contentSkip to navigation

 Hardware Interface: Bypassing the Drive's Normal I/O Path

 The PC-3000 hardware interface board connects between the host system and the drive.
-It can send vendor-specific commands (sometimes called "factory commands" or "VSC" (Vendor Specific Commands)) that bypass the drive's normal firmware path.
-These commands allow:
+It sends Vendor Specific Commands (VSC), proprietary opcodes that each manufacturer's controller recognizes from factory calibration & test procedures.
+These commands bypass the drive's normal firmware path entirely.
+They allow:

 • Accessing the drive's System Area (SA) on the platters, where firmware modules are stored